glennr/bureaucrat/README.md

   default_path: "doc/source/index.html.md",
   swagger: "priv/static/swagger.json" |> File.read!() |> Poison.decode!())
 ```

+In this example, the swagger file exists in the project at `priv/static/swagger.json`.

+### Testing

 Within each test, link the test example to a swagger operation by passing an `operation_id` to the `doc` helper: